 You need to grind a couple of fresh Margosa leaves to a paste-like consistency.
 You’ll then gently rinse it off using cold water.
 Another recipe you’ll follow advises simmering a couple of leaves in approximately two cups of water.
 When they’re done, strain them and let the answer calm down.

-Leave it to rest for ten minutes.
+Give it a rest for the next ten minutes.
 You’ll do that up to four or five times a day until the rash has cleared off.
 A third recipe involves 15 to twenty Margosa leaves to be crushed into a paste then mixed with half a cup of gram flour, also referred to as garbanzo bean flour, and a touch of water.
 Within the same way, use this paste to hide the afflicted area, let it dry out then rinse with cold water.
-Summertime can become a veritable nightmare for newborns and their parents, all due to heat rash or baby prickly heat.
+During summer, a newborn may not sleep due to heat rash or baby prickly heat.

 The mild inflammation, the itchiness, prickling, and stinging sensations, also because the small, scarlet bumps that appear at skin level, are cause for quite a deal of suffering for the small one.
 However, there’s no got to panic and run to the drug cabinet.
 While a checkup together with your pediatrician is suggested, it’s always better to use natural home remedies for such a little child than pharmacy-made treatments.